daniel-furman/ensemble-climate-projections/README.md

 **Question 2: *How can models of climate change effects on geographic distributions best incorporate symbiotic species relationships?*** We minimized modelling error by using a soft voting ensemble of well-fit classifiers, as well as by benchmarking climatic change between interpolation and extrapolation data, with Jaccard Similarity among principal components.
 While the magnitude of habitat decline was roughly equivalent (see above), the two species distributions were predicted to diverge across the 21st century, with substantial decline in spatial overlap (~56% decrease from current conditions, on average).
 By 2090, overlap between the two distributions may decrease by as much as ~87% from current conditions.

-**Conclusion:** Our results reveal the importance of symbiotic species relationships for SDMs, so to more confidently select areas within predictions of truly suitable habitat.
-We hypothesize that habitat degradation for our two study species will be heightened where severely changing climate is paired with environmental catastrophe, such as strong wildfire.
-In conclusion, we pinpoint areas across the region where conservation for the two species should be targeted.

 ### Programming Workflow